Thanksgiving Turkey Trots to Run With Fido

 “Only 364 days until next year’s race!”
 Photo by @fatherjoes

 Father Joe’s Villages Thanksgiving Day 5K is San Diego's original and longest-standing Thanksgiving Day turkey trot.
 Proceeds from the race help to feed homeless people in the area through Father Joe’s Villages’ meal program.
-Bring Fido along to the Furry Friends Area to pick up a bandana and other swag before the race begins.
+Bring Fido to the Furry Friends Area in Balboa Park to pick up a bandana and other swag before the race begins.
 There are 7,500 participants and spectators in attendance every year, so skittish pups might want to sit this one out.
-If you want to celebrate Fido’s “pawsonal” best, purchase a commemorative dog bandana for $5 and get free entry into the costume contest.
+To celebrate Fido’s “pawsonal” best, purchase a commemorative dog bandana for $5 and get free entry into the costume contest.

-Father Joe’s Villages Thanksgiving Day 5K gets going on November 25 at 6:30 a.m.
-Put your paws up at The Bristol after the race.
-A pet package that includes treats, a bed and bowls will be provided upon request.
+Father Joe’s Villages Thanksgiving Day 5K gets going on November 28 at 6:30 a.m.
+Let Fido put his paws up at Hotel Indigo Gaslamp Quarter an IHG Hotel after the race.
+Pet amenities include treats, beds, bowls and complimentary food.

 Phoenix, AZ